gregorypost89/ForexClusterStreams/README.md

 # Forex Cluster Streams

-## This program uses Kafka with Zookeeper to take in currency pair data as a producer and ship to consumers
+## This program uses Kafka with Zookeeper to take in currency pair data as a producer and ship to consumers, as well as providing indicators on live data as trading tools for currency speculators.

 ### Introduction